 Most families these days assume it takes two incomes to survive.
 And many would be shocked if they just took the time to figure out the real hourly wage in that second paycheck.

-Dear Mary: With two little boys, my husband and I are paying through the roof for daycare.
+Dear Mary: With two toddlers, my husband and I are paying through the roof for daycare.
 It seems like almost all the money I earn goes to childcare, so I’ve been thinking of quitting my job and staying home with the kids.
-I’m excited at the thought of spending more time with them, but I also want to be sure my family will be okay financially.
+I’m excited at the thought of being home with our boys, but I also want to be sure my family will be okay financially.
 Is there an easy way to make sure the decision is right for us?
 Bethany

 Dear Bethany: I think you’re on to something.
-But before you make any rash decisions, do this: Write down a figure that represents your monthly take-home (net) pay.
-Now deduct from that all of your work-related costs including daycare, transportation, clothes, lunches, gifts and office pools and anything else you can come up with that would go away if you stay at home.
-Divide that result by the number of hours you’re away from home to see what your real hourly wage.
+But before you make any rash decisions, do this: Write down the dollar figure that represents your monthly take-home (net) pay.
+Now deduct from that all of your work-related costs including daycare, transportation, clothes, lunches, gifts, and office pools and anything else you can come up with that would go away if you stay at home.
+Divide that result by the number of hours you’re away from home each month—commute time to and from work plus the number of hours on the job—to discover your true hourly wage.
 But wait, there’s more.

-Consider all of the hidden expenses you have because you work, like more fast food, take-out and restaurant meals because you’re too tired to cook.
-Do you hire help for the yard work or housecleaning?
+Consider all of the hidden expenses you have because you work, like more fast food, take-out, and restaurant meals because you’re too tired to cook.
+Do you hire help for the yard work, snow removal, or housecleaning?
 If you are home there’s a good chance you can do those jobs and reduce your expenses even further.

-You may be shocked to discover it’s actually costing you to hold down a job because you’re paying out more than you earn, while this job is putting you into a higher tax bracket.
+You may be shocked to discover it’s actually costing you to hold down a job because you’re paying out more than you earn, while at the same time your income is pushing you into a higher tax bracket.

-Unless you make a whopping big salary, you may be better off financially by being at home with your kids where you can also cook, clean and garden, too.
+Unless you make a whopping big salary, you may be better off financially by being at home with your kids where you can also cook, clean, and garden.

 Because he has come to you asking for help it’s possible he’s open to receiving your guidance as well.
 He needs to be accountable, but not in a child/parent way.
 Think of this as more of a client/counselor relationship.